MicrosoftDocs/fabric-docs/docs/admin/admin-settings-git-integration.md

 ## Enable git actions on workspaces residing in other geographical locations

 If a workspace capacity is in one geographic location (for example, Central US) while the Azure DevOps repo is in another location (for example, West Europe), the Fabric admin can decide whether to allow users to commit metadata (or perform other git actions) to another geographical location.
 Only the metadata of the item is exported.
 Item data and user related information are not exported.
-Enable this setting to allow users to export metadata to other geographical locations.
+Enable this setting to allow all users, or a specific group, to export metadata to other geographical locations.

 :::image type="content" source="./media/admin-settings-git-integration/multi-geo-switch.png" alt-text="Screenshot of the Admin portal tenant switch that enables exporting items to other geographical locations." lightbox="./media/admin-settings-git-integration/multi-geo-switch.png":::